MontyTRC89/TombEngine/README.md

 3) Right-click on the TombEngine solution in the Solution Explorer tab and select "Restore NuGet Packages"
 4) Compile again and once done, you should be able to compile a level with TombEditor and run it in TEN.

-# About this Fork
-Main goal is to implement the dual magnums alongside the revolver, regardless of which slots the animations will occupy.
-On a second time, I would like to reimplement FMVs and ring menus.

 # Disclaimer
 We do not and have never worked for Core Design, Eidos Interactive, or Square Enix.
 This is a hobby project.
 Tomb Raider is a registered trademark of Square Enix; TombEngine is not be sold.
 The code is open-source to encourage contributions and to be used for study purposes.
 We are not responsible for illegal uses of this source code.
 This source code is released as-is and continues to be maintained by non-paid contributors in their free time.